Eumaeus/CSC-270-Work/README.md

 ## Spelling Validation

 This English translation of Aristotle's *Politics* has been spell-checked against two files.
-One is a standard English word-list generated from the [SCOWL](http://wordlist.aspell.net) online tool.
-The file is <text/SCOWL-wl/words.txt>.
-The second is a user-dictionary: <text/userDictionary.txt>.
+One is [a standard English word-list](https://github.com/Eumaeus/CSC-270-Work/tree/master/text/SCOWL-wl) generated from the [SCOWL](http://wordlist.aspell.net) online tool.
+The second is [a user-dictionary](https://github.com/Eumaeus/CSC-270-Work/blob/master/text/userDictionary.txt).